NullMeDev/Skylock/README.md

 # Create a backup
 skylock backup --direct /path/to/backup

+# Create an incremental backup (only changed files)
+skylock backup --direct --incremental /path/to/backup

 # Create a backup with bandwidth limit (1.5 MB/s)
 skylock backup --direct --max-speed 1.5M /path/to/backup